mjoldham/coroutine.h/README.md

 # coroutine.h

-Basic coroutine functionality implemented with C macros in a dinky single header file.
+Basic coroutine functionality implemented with C macros in a dinky single header file!

 The basic steps are: